 Fundamentally Crazy

 I took the opportunity to watch a documentary last night.
-The Showtime Anytime Network has developed a new menu system that makes it much easier to read titles and descriptions of their offerings than before.
-I chose to stretch my comfort zone a bit by selecting Prophet’s Prey.
+The Showtime Network was offering a free preview to try to entice us DirectTv users to subscribe to their service.
+I took them up on the offer by watching “Prophet’s Prey” for free.
 I went into viewing the movie as a mildly interested party.
 Well, I can’t say I’m not interested now.
-In fact, I may have to figure out how to charge Showtime for the counseling I’m going to need after watching the show.
+In fact, I may have to figure out how to charge them for the counseling I’m going to need after watching the show.
 “Disturbing” kind of scratches the surface of how to describe the movie.

 The “Prophet” in question is Warren Jeffs, the president of the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
 The “Prey“, were everybody Jeffs came in contact with, but most especially children.
-The financial/economic setup with these folks is so convoluted and entangled that it would take an army of accountants years to figure out their land holdings and internal structure, which is not to say somebody shouldn’t do it.
+The setup with these folks is so convoluted and entangled that it would take an army of accountants years to figure out their land holdings and internal structure, which is not to say somebody shouldn’t do it.
+Jeffs put hundreds of people in slavery by confiscating all of their belongings and then taking their paychecks from them.
+Jeffs controlled every aspect of the followers daily lives.
+The initiates were powerless to move away from the church, emotionally and financially.
+Once Jeffs held all of the purse strings, he tightened down on the congregation until the aberration that resulted was way more cult than church.

 I’m familiar with a wide range of religions, and I feel like I’m fairly tolerant of folk’s belief systems.
 I never suspected that anyone could go to the depths of perversion like Jeffs and his followers have.
 Especially those who claim they were doing the “Lord’s work”.
 We’ve all heard about the Mormons prolictivity for multiple marriage, there’s even a “T”ouching “L”ittle “C”hildren network show called “Sister Wives“.